ajithvallabai/ajithvallabai.github.io/works.md

 Note: We can call only a successfull agent deployed in a hardware as a robot.Robot means a RL robot which was trained in stimulation rather than rules.

-**Hope I beilive that this will look NEAR and possible in step by step manner and it would be classified as a technical content**
+<i> Hope I believe that this will look NEAR and possible in step by step manner and it would be classified as a technical content </i>